In This Article

-Even though office whitening guarantees the best results, there are home whitening products available over the counter and through teeth whitening dentist’s prescription.
+Even though office whitening guarantees highly recommended results, home whitening products are available over the counter and through teeth whitening dentist prescription.
 The whitening strength of primary over-the-counter products is limited because of the low concentration of active ingredients (hydrogen peroxide or carbamide peroxide).

 The whitening option selected by your teeth whitening dentist is dependent on the level of discoloration you are experiencing.
 Usually, an in-office whitening lasts for about an hour and within this period, a tooth whitening gel is spread on the teeth’s surface for 15 minutes and this can be repeated more than once within the hour.
 In order to speed up the process, your dentist may utilize a high-intensity light and the whitening treatment produces immediate results in most cases.

 Even though you achieve immediate results, teeth bleaching may not permanently fix discoloration.
 Your teeth whitening dentist may recommend take-home whitening trays so that you can maximize and prolong the results.
 Furthermore, you should avoid foods and drinks with a high tendency of staining your teeth.

 Dental veneers are shells of porcelain having the same color as the teeth fixed on the tooth’s surface to solve many dental problems including uneven alignment, corroded tooth enamel, discoloration, cracks, among others.
 Their placement necessitates the reshaping of the teeth hosting them.